cbcrc/rc-oauth2-client/README.md

                                 //        en : {loggedInMessage:"{0}"}
                                 //      }
-                                // Note: the {0} token is replaced by the logged-in user's display name ,forceLogin: false      // optional -  if true, the user will be automatically  prompted to login
-                                // Default = false
-        ,vfDependant: false     // if Viafoura dependant actions must be taken.
-Ex: Delete viafoura session cookie
-                                // Default = false
-        ,modalMode: false       // optional - whether or not the login page should be shown in a modal
-                                // Default = false (a redirection to the login page will occur) ,dropMenuItems: []      // optional - an array of user action objects to add to the base action of 'Logout'
+                                // Note: the {0} token is replaced by the logged-in user's display name ,dropMenuItems: []      // optional - an array of user action objects to add to the base action of 'Logout'
                                 // An action object has the following properties: label, title, action
                                 // label: the name of the property in your i18n configuration object above